Chart Color Schemes

 Bundeena ranks among the oldest 10% of areas nationwide

-Bundeena's median age is 50 years, which is significantly higher than Greater Sydney's 37 years and the national average of 38 years.
-Compared to Greater Sydney, Bundeena has a higher proportion of residents aged 65-74 (16.1%) but fewer residents aged 25-34 (5.0%).
-This concentration of 65-74 year-olds is notably higher than the national average of 9.4%.
-Between the 2021 Census and present, the proportion of Bundeena's population aged 75 to 84 has grown from 7.2% to 8.9%, while the 65 to 74 age group increased from 14.6% to 16.1%.
-Conversely, the 25 to 34 age group has decreased from 6.2% to 5.0%, and the 45 to 54 group has dropped from 14.3% to 13.2%.
-By 2041, Bundeena's population is expected to experience significant shifts in its age composition.
-Notably, the 75 to 84 age group is projected to grow by 73%, reaching 331 people from a previous count of 191.
-This demographic aging trend continues as residents aged 65 and older represent 88% of anticipated population growth.
-Conversely, both the 45 to 54 and 15 to 24 age groups are expected to see reductions in their numbers.
+Bundeena's median age is 50 years, significantly higher than Greater Sydney's 37 years and the national average of 38 years.
+Compared to Greater Sydney, Bundeena has a higher proportion of residents aged 65-74 (16.1%), but fewer residents aged 25-34 (5%).
+This 65-74 concentration is well above the national figure of 9.4%.
+Between the 2021 Census and the present, the 75 to 84 age group has grown from 7.2% to 8.9%, while the 65 to 74 cohort increased from 14.6% to 16.1%.
+Conversely, the 25 to 34 cohort has decreased from 6.2% to 5.0%, and the 45 to 54 group dropped from 14.3% to 13.2%.
+By 2041, Bundeena's age composition is expected to shift notably.
+Leading this demographic change, the 75 to 84 group will grow by 75%, reaching 331 people from 189.
+This growth is part of a broader trend where residents aged 65 and older represent 87% of anticipated population growth.
+Conversely, both the 45 to 54 and 15 to 24 age groups are expected to decrease in number.